-Prior to forming The Ackerberg Group, Stuart served as General Partner, President and Chief Operating Officer for Birtcher Financial Services and was Vice President for Heitman Financial Services, Ltd.
+Prior to forming Ackerberg, Stu served as General Partner, President and Chief Operating Officer for Birtcher Financial Services, and was Vice President for Heitman Financial Services, Ltd.

-Jackie is a Senior Managing Director for Ackerberg.
+Jackie is the President for Ackerberg.
 She provides oversight for the Commercial Services division, overseeing the Property Management, Maintenance, Construction Management, and Administrative Services teams.
 Jackie plays an active role in new development activity as the operational liaison, and directs the development and implementation of programs and strategies for the department.
 Her focus is on transitioning new properties into the portfolio, maximizing property cash flow, and tenant and customer satisfaction.